-Figure 2.2 NDVI metrics algorithm schema
+Figure 2.2.
+NDVI metrics algorithm schema

 The yearly NDVI and quality data are inputs for the NDVI metrics algorithm.
 The algorithm stacks these data into a multiple-band data, then it interpolates and smooths the data, finally the algorithm calculates and output NDVI metrics as well as the smoothed NDVI data.
 The yearly NDVI metrics data includes 10 matrices.
 They are: day of onset of greenness (onp), NDVI value at onset day (onv), day of end of greenness (endp), NDVI value at the end day of greenness (endv), the duration of greenness season (durp), the day of the maximum NDVI value (maxp), maximum NDVI value (maxv), range of NDVI values (ranv), rate of green up (rtup), rate of senescense (rtdn), time-integrated NDVI (tindvi), NDVI metrics flag (mflg).